sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnxruntime/inference.rst

 Example shows how to enable or disable optimizations on a simple graph.
 The bigger the graph is, the more efficient they are.
 See :ref:`benchmark-ort-onnx-graph-opt`.

+Class :epkg:`InferenceSession` as any other class from :epkg:`onnxruntime` cannot be pickled.
+Everything can be created again from the ONNX file it loads.
+It also means graph optimization are computed again.
+To speed up the process, the optimized graph can be saved and loaded with disabled optimization next time.
+It can save the optimization time.